This Step: Get a Drivers License

 Regular Drivers License

 The state lifts these restrictions when you turn 18 years old.
-However, your license won't expire until you turn 21 years old.
+However, your license won't expire until your 21st birthday.
 At that time, you'll return to a CO drivers license office to upgrade your license.